Nanay Ko, the musical film

 Mallorie B. Ortega is a director, writer, and food lover.
-She was recently awarded the Television Academy Foundation Directing Internship, shadowing directors from Jimmy Kimmel Live!, NCIS, Grey's Anatomy, and Hairspray Live.
+She was recently awarded the Television Academy Foundation Directing Internship, shadowing directors from Jimmy Kimmel Live, NCIS, Grey's Anatomy, and Hairspray Live.
 She currently works as an Assistant to Line Producer on an ABC Pilot for Kapital Entertainment.
 She just finished working as a Staff Set PA on Season 1 of the new NBC Series Reverie.

 In May, she graduated from USC School of Cinematic Arts, earning her MFA in Film and Television Production.
 Mallorie was accepted into the Linehan Artists Scholars Program at the University of Maryland, Baltimore County and earned her dual B.A. in Visual Arts and in Theatre Design and Production.
 She enjoys designing highly imaginative worlds like scary basements, futuristic humanoid robots and lightbulb growing trees.

 Mallorie's short film Mango Sticky Rice finished it's festival tour this year, and won awards from the Asians including Best Ensemble, Best Comedy, and Best Director.
 Click here to visit our page.